-Table 4-5 in the Demand Forecast Updates for the WRSE Regional Plan report in Appendix B explains how the number of properties in each of these groups was determined for the base year.
+Table 4-5 in the Demand Forecast Updates for the WRSE Regional Plan report (Level 2 Appendix D of this report) explains how the number of properties in each of these groups was determined for the base year.

 Edge Analytics (as part of the WRSE collaborative study on population) provided data on hidden and transient population for SES Water for the base year (2019/20).
 The mid-level estimate for irregular migrants, short-term residents and second addresses (not visitors) was incorporated into the model.